-Foreign Credentials Evaluation
+Foreign Credit Evaluation

-Your High School document or other foreign educational credentials must be evaluated by a National Association of Credential Evaluation Services (NACES) Member prior to starting with Pinnacle Career Institute.
-The two most commonly used evaluators are:
+Your High School document or other foreign educational credentials must be evaluated by a National Association of Credential Evaluation Services (NACES) Member or Association of International Credential Evaluators, Inc. (AICE) prior to starting with Pinnacle Career Institute.
+For a full listing of evaluators, visit the websites below: